kon-ham/kon-ham.github.io/_posts/2022-05-23-a-wish-for-the-simple-things.md

 I know it ain't Christmas yet
 but if I had one wish
-It'd be for my mama and daddy to have their teeth fixed so that they can bite into a steak every now and then I know it ain't Christmas yet
+It'd be for my mom and dad to have their teeth fixed so that they can bite into a steak every now and then I know it ain't Christmas yet